Small-time expansions for local jump-diffusion models with infinite jump activity: Proof of the expansion for the transition densities

-to exist, it suffices that the partial {derivatives with respect to $y$} of the functions $H_{i,j}(x;y)$ exist and also that the partial {derivatives with respect to $y$} of the two types of functions, {$\calR_{t}^{i}(x;y)$ with $i=2,3,5$ and $\calR_{t}^{j}(w;x,y)$ with $j=1,4,6$}, exist and are uniformly bounded {on $w\in\bbr$ and on a neighborhood of $y$}.
-Furthermore, under the later boundedness property, we will then {be able to conclude} that
+\begin{pf*}{Proof of Theorem \ref{ThDsty}} Let us consider the terms corresponding to one and two ``large'' jumps in (\ref{FndDcmp}).
+From (\ref{Cnd1Jmp}), (\ref{Dcmp3T1}), (\ref {Dcmp2}), and (\ref{Dcmp3}), it follows that Similarly, from (\ref{ScndOrdEq2}), (\ref{ScndOrdEq3}), and (\ref {ExNdLt}), we have Equations (\ref{Eq1Rmd})--(\ref{Eq2Rmd}) show that in order for the derivatives to exist, it suffices that the partial {derivatives with respect to $y$} of the functions $H_{i,j}(x;y)$ exist and also that the partial {derivatives with respect to $y$} of the two types of functions, {$\calR _{t}^{i}(x;y)$ with $i=2,3,5$ and $\calR_{t}^{j}(w;x,y)$ with $j=1,4,6$}, exist and are uniformly bounded {on $w\in\bbr$ and on a neighborhood of $y$}.
+Furthermore, under the later boundedness property, we will then {be able to conclude} that Note that {(\ref{DrvA1})--(\ref{DrvA2})} suffices to {obtain the conclusion of the theorem, namely equation (\ref{SOExp}),} in light of (\ref {FndDcmp}), Theorem \ref{densityest-main}, and Lemma \ref{TLUOT}. {We now proceed to verify the differentiability of the functions $H_{i,j}(x,y)$ and the remainder terms.}